Metropolitan-Council/regionalparks.acs/inst/app/www/intro_doc.md

   - **Planning**.
 Understanding today’s proximate demographics can help inform questions about needed amenities like multilingual signage.
     Visualizing forecasted changes in population can help plan for the future.
-Further, this tool can help complete the Council’s Equity Analysis Requirement for park and trail master plans (<a href="https://metrocouncil.org/Parks/Planning/Parks-Equity-Toolkit.aspx" target="_blank">Question
+Further, this tool can help complete the (<a href="https://metrocouncil.org/Parks/Planning/Parks-Equity-Toolkit.aspx" target="_blank">Council’s
-    1 *Project Data*</a>).
+    Equity Analysis Requirement for park and trail master plans (Question 1 *Project Data*)</a>.

   - **Outreach and Engagement**.
 Learning more about who lives near parks and trails can guide strategies for community partnerships,